-One way for engineers and architects to communicate their ideas with each other is through blueprints or technical drawings.
-A structural engineer designs the structure of buildings, pipes and bridges so that they can support their own weight and.
+Structural engineers focus on how a building is built and what materials should be used to ensure durability, while architects put more effort into what a building will look like and on aesthetics.
+Blueprints or technical drawings are one way for engineers and architects to communicate their ideas with each other.
+Structural engineers design the structure of buildings, pipes, and bridges so that they can support their own weight.
 Architects build “wills of the human spirit” with fashion magazines dedicated to their work, while structural engineers talk about rigidity and load factors and remain anonymous until something goes wrong.

 Architectural engineers also work in buildings and solve technical and mechanical problems during construction.
+The development of steel I-beams was precisely what architects needed to build taller buildings; as a result, skyscrapers began to soar into the sky.
 The height and beauty of buildings and other structures cannot be achieved without the efforts of both types of engineering.
 If you're lucky, you may find a master's course in structural engineering that will take you with a degree and experience in architecture, or an employer who will train you on the job.
-If you are starting to plan your home expansion or renovation project, you may be wondering if you should hire a structural engineer or architect.
+When planning a home expansion or renovation project, it is important to consider whether you should hire a structural engineer or architect.